percwg/perc-wg/double/draft-ietf-perc-double.md

 # Acknowledgments

-Many thanks to review from Suhas Nandakumar, David Benham, Magnus Westerlund and significant text from Richard Barnes.
+Many thanks to Richard Barnes for sending significant text for this specification.
+Thank you for reviews and improvements from David Benham, Paul Jones, Suhas Nandakumar, Nils Ohlmeier, and Magnus Westerlund.

 {backmatter}